VQE

 The example below demonstrates how to use Divi’s VQEHyperparameterSweep class to run a parallelized VQE simulation across multiple bond lengths and ansatz types for a hydrogen molecule (H₂).

-from divi.qprog import VQEAnsatz, VQEHyperparameterSweep
+from divi.qprog import VQEAnsatz, VQEHyperparameterSweep, MoleculeTransformer

 from divi import QoroService